Zinc phosphide: Rodenticide

 Zinc phosphide is typically added to rodent baits in amount of around 0.75-2%.
 Such baits have a strong, pungent garlic-like odor characteristic of phosphine liberated by hydrolysis.
-The odor attracts rodents, but has a repulsive effect on other animals; However, birds, notably wild turkeys, are not sensitive to the smell.
+The odor attracts rodents, but has a repulsive effect on other animals.
 The baits have to contain sufficient amount of zinc phosphide in sufficiently attractive food in order to kill rodents in a single serving; a sublethal dose may cause aversion towards zinc phosphide baits encountered by surviving rodents in the future.

 Rodenticide-grade zinc phosphide usually comes as a black powder containing 75% of zinc phosphide and 25% of antimony potassium tartrate, an emetic to cause vomiting if the material is accidentally ingested by humans or domestic animals.
 However, it is still effective against rats, mice, guinea pigs and rabbits, none of which have a vomiting reflex.

 Pest control in New Zealand

 The New Zealand Environmental Protection Authority has approved the import and manufacture of Microencapsulated Zinc Phosphide (MZP Paste) for the ground control of possums.
 The application was made by Pest Tech Limited, with support from Connovation Ltd, Lincoln University and the Animal Health Board.
 It will be used as an additional vertebrate poison in certain situations.
 Unlike 1080 poison, it cannot be used for aerial application.